srideep9/srideep9/README.md

 ### Hi there 👋

+## About Me:

+My name is Srideep Dornala, and I am a student at the University of California San Diego studying Computer Science.

 <!--
 **srideep9/srideep9** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.